MWRA online - home

 Since 1996, MWRA has provided a monthly Water Quality Update to local water suppliers, public health officials, water consumers, and other interested parties.
 The monthly update provides a more detailed review of water quality than the annual water quality report that is mailed each June to every customer in our service area.
 The annual report at right provides a good overview of where the water comes from, how it is treated and tested, and what the tests show.

 Once you’ve read the annual report, you may want more detail which can be found in the monthly data.
-If you would like a monthly e-mail notification alerting you to when the latest Update is posted, with highlights and a link to the web version, please call (617) 242-5323 or email Joshua Das, Project Manager, Public Health.
+If you would like a monthly e-mail notification alerting you to when the latest Update is posted, with highlights and a link to the web version, please call (617) 242-5323 or email Beverly Anderson, Project Manager, Public Health.

 The following is a brief description of what is included in the monthly Update.